Birkendegård: History

+Early history

-Birkendegår is first mentioned in 1363 when it was a fief under Roskiulde Bishopric.
-It was than called Byrchinge and later referred to as Birkingegaard.
+The name is first recorded as Byrchinge in 1663 when it was a under Roskiulde Bishopric.
+The name is later recorded as Birkingegaard.
 The current name is most likely a corruption of the original name.
 At the Reformation in 1536, Birkendegård was confiscated by the crown along with all other property of the Catholic church.
-Due to its small sixe, it was placed under Kalundborg Castle.
+Due to its small size, it was placed under Kalundborg Castle.

-In 1672, Birkendegård was granted to Jørgen Bielke as compensation for his losses during the Second Nordic Wat.
-Two years later he was granted permission to incorporate the estate as a manor by dissolving all the farms in the surrounding village.
-This process was however bnot completed until 1700.
-Jørgen Bielke had been instrumental in protecting Norway against the Swedish army during the war.
-He was also the owner of nearby Avnsøgård.
+In 1672, Birkendegård was granted to Jørgen Bielke as compensation for his losses during the Second Northern War.
+In 1674, he was granted permission to dissolve the village and replace it by a single manor.
+This process was however not completed until 1700.
+Bielke's other holdings included nearby Avnsøgård and Edelgave north of Copenhagen.

-In 1886, Birkendegård was acquired by Jørgen Hansen.
+In 1686, Birkendegård was acquired by Jørgen Hansen.
 After his widow's death, it returned to the crown.
 In 1693, it was ceded to Jørgen Bielke's daughter, Sophie Amalie Bielke, his only surviving child, in return for her giving up all her father's pending demands against the crown.